Skip to main content

 Thrombosis Maintains a balanced hemostatic state.
 May increase expression of some pro-coagulant factors, potentially increasing thrombotic risk upon plaque rupture.

-In conclusion, the is more than a clinical observation; it is a direct reflection of fundamental principles of systems biology.
+In conclusion, the timing hypothesis is more than a clinical observation; it is a direct reflection of fundamental principles of systems biology.
 The cardiovascular protection conferred by estrogen is an active process dependent on a receptive and healthy vascular system characterized by robust ERα signaling.

 The prolonged absence of estrogen leads to a pathological remodeling that closes this window of opportunity, altering the system’s response to hormonal input.
 This nuanced, molecularly-grounded understanding allows for a more precise, individualized approach to menopausal hormone therapy, moving the clinical paradigm from a one-size-fits-all model to one that respects the unique biological history of each woman.